 Many of these women benefited from the support of a partner, family member or colleague as they strategically navigated a male-dominated society on their own terms.

 The exhibition was a joint collaboration of the Department of Foreign Affairs and Trade, EPIC The Irish Emigration Museum and Herstory.
-Research by Dr Angela Byrne, DFAT Historian-in-Residence at EPIC.
+Research by Dr Angela Byrne, former DFAT Historian-in-Residence at EPIC.